-- The provider had implemented additional infection control measures in response to the COVID-19 outbreak. - The provider had adequate systems for reviewing and investigating when things went wrong and sharing any learning with all staff. - The provider had effective processes to develop leadership capacity and skills, including planning for the future leadership of the service.
+- The provider had implemented additional infection control measures in response to the COVID-19 outbreak. - The provider had developed a mobile phone application for patients to aid access to information on weight management. - The provider had effective processes to develop leadership capacity and skills, including planning for the future leadership of the service.